Transfer operators and topological field theory: Transfer operator

 This emphasizes once again the advantage of the pathintegral/operator representation of the theory.
 There, such problem does not exist as the theory deals equally well with the non-isolated fixed points of $M_t$.
-For example, in Bott-Morse case, where the Langevin stochastic dynamics is defined by a function with critical points forming submanifolds of the phase space, every cohomology class of these submanifolds provides a perturbative supersymmetric ground state.
+For example, in Bott-Morse case, where the Langevin stochastic dynamics is defined by a flow which is a gradient of some function with critical points forming submanifolds of the phase space, every cohomology class of these invariant manifolds provides a perturbative or local supersymmetric ground state.
 In result, the perturbative-level contribution from each invariant manifold into the Witten index is (up to a sign) its Euler characteristic. \cite{Labastida}